Posts

 Recently I’ve been playing around with Prometheus.
 For now I think it is the best open source solution for monitoring (in the same way that chlamydia is probably the best STD).
 Previously I was a fan of Sensu, but honestly there are just too many moving parts to go wrong with Sensu, which meant they inevitably did.

 So, why do I like Prometheus?
 Basically, it stays pretty close to the UNIX philosophy of doing one thing and doing it well - basically it is just a time-series database.
+Alerting is a seperate module for example and graphing is pretty much left to Grafana.
+Initially I was not taken by it for one simple reason:

 Playing with Docker Swarm Mode